rickbergfalk/postgrator/README.md

 ### Preventing partial migrations

 Depending on your database and database configuration, consider wrapping each migration in a transaction or BEGIN/END block.
-By default Postgres and SQL Server consider multiple statements run in one execution part of one implicit transaction.
+By default, Postgres and SQL Server consider multiple statements run in one execution part of one implicit transaction.
 MySQL however will implement up to the failure.

 If using SQL Server, do not write a migration containing multiple statements using the `GO` keyword.
-Instead break statements between the `GO` keyword into multiple migration files, ensuring that you do not end up with partial migrations implemented but no record of that happening.
+Instead, break statements between the `GO` keyword into multiple migration files, ensuring that you do not end up with partial migrations implemented but no record of that happening.